“In sickness and in health.”

 On two occasions I have said those words with the full confidence that the couple repeating those words actually knew what they meant.

 The first occurrence brought a smile to my face.
 She had endured and marriage was her reward on the other side of illness.
 Together they have journeyed through the struggles of a serious disease as boyfriend and girlfriend.
 Now they would be husband and wife.
 They knew what “in sickness and in health” meant.
-(See: A Map for Navigating Life’s Disappointments)
+(See: The Number One Cause of Divorce)

 The second occurrence brought a tear to my eye.
 She had weeks to live.
 The vow renewal was his gift to her.
 I almost cut the words fearing the might be too painful.
 But with a crowd gathered I included them as a testimony to all who would hear them say, “in sickness and in health.”
 They meant it and everyone knew it.